antonhornquist/grrr-rb/README.md

 The grrr-rb library provides high level UI abstractions for grid based controllers simplifying interaction with for instance [monome](http://monome.org) 40h, 64, 128 and 256 grid devices.
 This library is built atop of and thus depends on [serialoscclient-rb](http://github.com/antonhornquist/serialoscclient-rb).

 This is a less maintained port of the [Grrr-sc](http://github.com/antonhornquist/Grrr-sc) SuperCollider library.
-It is not as maintained as the SuperCollider version.
 Please report bugs.

 ## Usage